 As a further step toward scoring the effects of variants, we will model their potential to disrupt the biochemical activity of sensitive ncRNA regions.
 We will use change in free energy for RNA structure.
 For example, our secondary structure predictions using RNAShapes have shown that more rigid RNA structures, such as stems, are under higher selection pressure than other RNA regions, and that those variants that incur a larger free energy change of the structures tend to be rarer in human populations.
 Besides, we will further investigate disruption of PWMs for motifs, and combined sequence-structure models from the tool GraphProt to predict changes in protein-binding.

+[[ not part of list]]

 Finally, we will consider other features, such as expression level, breadth of expression, and RNA half-life that apply to whole RNAs.
 We will develop different scoring schemes for classes of ncRNA with known function, such as miRNA, tRNA, and rRNA; long noncoding RNAs.
 This work will take advantage of established structural models for tRNAs, snoRNAs, snRNAs, and other well-established RNA families.

+[[ add refs to above paragraph ]]

-**** C-4-a-ii Detailed variant prioritization in other noncoding regulatory elements on the RNA level
+**** Detailed variant prioritization in other noncoding regulatory elements on the RNA level (CLIP-seq)

 To further find key subregions of important regulatory roles in the noncoding transcribed regions, we will focus on the RNA-protein binding sites that locate on transcribed regions but fall out of the ncRNAs themselves.
 These footprints will be mostly extracted from existing CLIP-Seq experiments.
 Our preliminary analyses of publicly available CLIP-Seq data indicate that the binding sites of many RNA-binding proteins are comparable with or even more sensitive to mutation than coding sequences, as measured by the proportion of rare variants with low derived allele frequency.
 Furthermore, we will interpret the network context of our variants, using RNA molecules as nodes and RNA-protein and miRNA-RNA interactions as edges.
 We will prioritize variants that are bound by multiple factors, and those within whole RNAs that are bound by many RNA-binding proteins.